 Click here to view all Starship videos with audio description.

-Starship robots have safely travelled over 500,000 miles, completed over 100,000 deliveries and crossed more than 5,000,000 streets.
+Starship robots have safely travelled over 4 million miles, completed over 3.5 million deliveries and cross more than 140,000 streets every day.
 And as we partner with more neighbourhoods and communities, we look forward to working with them to enhance the quality of many more lives.